koitaxoumemesa/cameo/README.md

 # Results summary

 <img src="./figure_1.png" alt="Results">
-**CAMEO generation workflow and CAZyme analysis.** (A) A schematic of CAMEO generation using the HUMAnN DIAMOND database and dbCAN3.
-(B) A comparison of shotgun metagenomes from _Bifidobacterium longum_ subsp. _infantis_ EVC001-colonized infants (mean relative abundance ~88%) mapped with either a genome-derived annotation for _B. infantis_, the CAMEO-build mapping file, or a previous version of a CAZyme mapping file (‘Original’).
+**CAMEO generation workflow and CAZyme analysis.**
+(A) A schematic of CAMEO generation using the HUMAnN DIAMOND database and dbCAN3.
+(B) A comparison of shotgun metagenomes from *Bifidobacterium longum* subsp. *infantis* EVC001-colonized infants (mean relative abundance ~88%) mapped with either a genome-derived annotation for *B. infantis*, the CAMEO-build mapping file, or a previous version of a CAZyme mapping file (‘Original’).
 The PC1 axis is plotted here.
 (C) Mean differences between the CAMEO-derived and the ‘Original’ mapping file in relation to the genome-derived mapping file (‘genome-annotated’) is shown as a heatmap.
-(D-E) PCoA measured by Bray-Curtis comparing EVC001-colonized (~88% _B. infantis_ EVC001 relative abundance) vs control fecal samples (lacking _B. infantis_) using the Original or CAMEO mapping strategies, respectively.
+(D-E) PCoA measured by Bray-Curtis comparing EVC001-colonized (~88% *B. infantis* EVC001 relative abundance) vs control fecal samples (lacking *B. infantis*) using the Original or CAMEO mapping strategies, respectively.

-We used a previously circulated mapping file from 2021 (the ‘original’ mapping file), the _B. infantis_ ATCC15697 genome as a known source of CAZyme annotations to build a compatible CAZyme mapping file (the ‘genome-annotated’ mapping approach), and our CAMEO-derived mapping file.
+To validate CAMEO, we leveraged a shotgun metagenome dataset from age- and diet-matched infants colonized at high levels by *Bifidobacterium longum* subsp *. infantis* EVC001 (N = 29) as well as a control group lacking this organism (N = 31).
+We used [a previously circulated mapping file from 2021](https://forum.biobakery.org/t/how-to-do-cazy-gene-profiling/2669) (the ‘original’ mapping file), the *B. infantis* ATCC15697 genome as a known source of CAZyme annotations to build a compatible CAZyme mapping file (the ‘genome-annotated’ mapping approach), and our CAMEO-derived mapping file.
 We first found that the proportion of reads from EVC001-colonized infants that were CAZyme-mapped with each strategy were 0.7%, 1.6%, and 5.3%, respectively.
+Then, we compared results across these samples and found that the CAMEO-derived and genome-derived annotation strategies were most similar (**Figure 1B-C**).
+When we compared the *B. infantis* EVC001-colonized samples to the control samples (**Figure 1D-E**), we saw an improvement in CAZyme discrimination (R2 = 0.064 vs. 0.101) over to the original mapping file.

+The metagenomic samples used here are available in the NCBI SRA under accession PRJNA390646 and can be referenced with these publications:

+> Casaburi, G. _et al._ Early-life gut microbiome modulation reduces the abundance of antibiotic-resistant bacteria. _Antimicrob.
+Resist.
+Infect.
+Control_ **8**, 131 (2019).
+>
+> Frese, S. A. _et al._ Persistence of Supplemented Bifidobacterium longum subsp. infantis EVC001 in Breastfed Infants. _mSphere_ **2**, (2017).
+>
+> Smilowitz, J. T. _et al._ Safety and tolerability of Bifidobacterium longum subspecies infantis EVC001 supplementation in healthy term breastfed infants: a phase I clinical trial. _BMC Pediatr._ **17**, 133 (2017).

 # CAZy dbCAN Pipeline (`cazy_dbcan`)

 **TLDR**: Get the pre-compiled utility mapping file here: [`dbcan_map_cazy_uniref90.txt.gz`](dbcan_map_cazy_uniref90.txt.gz).